 - Democratization of public offerings: In a traditional IPO, shares are generally sold to institutional investors.
 The process of arranging a standard IPO is mostly controlled by investment banks.
 They serve as the offering’s underwriters and guide it through roadshows so that institutional investors can buy the issuing company’s stocks at a discount.
 They are in charge of choosing the IPO’s pricing as well.
 But in the case of a Dutch auction, small investors are allowed to participate in the sale, and the shares go to the highest bidder whether it’s a large mutual fund or an individual investor.

 - Increased transparency: In a traditional IPO, the price is usually set based on the underwriters’ agreement with institutional investors, which is often at a discount to what the stock is worth.
-By purchasing shares at a discount and selling them as soon as the stock is listed, institutional investors profit from this discrepancy.
-A Dutch auction, on the other hand, is based on the public’s bids, so there is more transparency in the process.
+Institutional investors profit from this discrepancy by purchasing shares at a discount and selling them as soon as the stock is listed.
+On the other hand, a Dutch auction is based on the public’s bids, so there is more transparency in the process.
 The Dutch auction pricing ensures a fairer and more open process in which a variety of bids from various investors are welcomed.
-This procedure aims to reduce the initial spike that comes with the listing of a hot company and guarantee that the market determines a fair estimate of the firm’s value.
+This procedure aims to reduce the initial spike that comes with listing a hot company and guarantee that the market determines a fair estimate of the firm’s value.

 Does everyone get the same price in a Dutch auction?

 Yes, everyone gets the same price in a Dutch auction because the price at which all the offered security is assigned is taken as the issuing price of the security.
-Thus, anyone who offered that price or higher would be assigned the security and would pay that amount, regardless of their initial bid prices.
+Thus, anyone offering that price or higher would be assigned the security and pay that amount, regardless of their initial bid prices.